• Skip to primary navigation

 Black Eyed Peas with Collard Greens and Ham

-Simple, classic black-eyed peas and collard greens are an amazing Southern comfort dinner that is sure to please everyone!
-It’s rich, full of flavor, and so easy to make – you’ll want to whip up this dish all the time!
+Simple black-eyed peas and collard greens and ham is an amazing Southern comfort dinner that is sure to please everyone!
+It’s rich, full of flavor, and so easy to make.
+You’ll want to whip up this dish all the time!

 Servings: 4 servings